20 New SEO Trends to Look for in 2023 (LATEST)

 We could find a high correlation between what Google means by experience and the purpose of launching Helpful Content updates.
 So, we are expecting Google to launch more helpful content updates in 2023.

-10. Welcome CALM – Google’s Answer to GPT3
+9. Welcome BARD – Google’s Answer to GPT3

 According to the announcement made by Prabhakar Raghavan during the Google I/O 2021, MUM is 1000 times more powerful than BERT and it’s capable of multitasking which enables it to analyze video, images, and text within 75 languages to give users the answers to complex search queries.